MiliAxe/uninotes/Networking/Ch2-Fourouzan.md

 - Error control and correction: by using error detection and correcting them with certain methods, message is ensured to be exchanged correctly in the physical link.
 - Access control: since the physical medium is going to be used by multiple devices, this layer determines which device gets to use the medium at any given moment. handling conflicts between devices.
 ## Network Layer
+This layer is responsible for making sure that the packet reaches its actual receiver.
+It makes sure that the packet reaches its intended receiver on *another network.
+(If wanted)*.

+### Tasks
+- Logical addressing: by using IP addresses, this layer identifies devices on different networks
+- Routing: makes sure that the packet successfully *moves* towards the intended target and makes sure it moves in the best route possible.
+- Fragmentation: breaking down the packets to make sure the underlying networks can handle it.
+## Transport Layer
+This layer is responsible for **end-to-end delivery** meaning that it makes sure that the message gets to the correct application in the target.
+And aside from that, it makes sure that the message arrives absolutely correctly and without errors.
+### Tasks
+- Segmentation (and reassembly): breaking the application data (which can often be huge).
+To smaller chunks for the network to handle.
+- Ordering packets: makes sure that the messages that were broken into segments get reordered properly.
+- Service point addressing: with the use of application ports, this layer makes sure the messages arrive to the correct application.
+- Connection control: handling setups and needed steps for connection-oriented (TCP) or connectionless (UDP) connections.
+- Flow control: this makes sure that end-to-end services can handle the data flow being sent (this is more of a concern in TCP.
+UDP doesn’t care).
+- Error control: making sure that the device reached its end-to-end destination correctly without corruption
+## Session Layer
+This layer is responsible for handling the communication sessions happening between applications.
+### Tasks
+- Session management: creates, maintains and manages sessions.
+- Synchronization: uses so-called checkpoints so if the transfer drops, it can resume from these checkpoints.
+Useful for big file transfers.
+## Presentation Layer
+This layer ensures that the format of the message is being sent is exactly what application wants it to be like to be able to understand it.
+### Tasks
+- Translation: makes sure that the data is correctly formatted and the semantics for it is correct
+- Compression: the data is compressed so that bandwidth is saved if necessary
+- Encryption/Decryption: does security measures if needed to make sure data cannot be read across the network.
+Like SSL/TLS.
+## Application layer
+This layer is basically the interface of the user with the network.
+It provides means to user interfaces to interact with the internet.
+Handles protocol related functionality.
+For example the protocol might be SMTP, DNS, HTTP and so on.
+# TCP/IP Model
+This model is simply said, the simplified version of the [[#OSI Model]].

+It simplifies the top three layers into a single application layer. ([[#Application layer]], [[#Presentation Layer]], [[#Session Layer]])

+The transport layer is the same as [[#Transport Layer]]

+Internet layer is the same as the [[#Network Layer]]

+The network interface layer corresponds to the bottom two layers. ([[#Physical layer]] and [[#Data Link Layer]]).